SkafteNicki/dtu_mlops/s5_continues_x/M16_continues_machine_learning.md

 ### Exercises

 1. We are first going to revisit our `train.py` script.
 If we want `cml` to automatically be able to report the performance of our trained model to us after it is trained, we need to give it some statistics to work with.
 Below is some psedo-code that computes the accuracy and the confusion matrix of our trained model.
-Include this in your `train.py` file:
+Create an copy of your training script (call it `train_cml.py`) and make sure your script is also producing an classification report and confusion matrix as in the pseudo-code.

    ```python
    # assume we have a trained model
    import matplotlib.pyplot as plt